 B) Customers who are on a monthly maintenance package are not allowed to roll over any unused time to the next month.
 If a Customer exceeds their monthly-allocated time they will be charged at the Company’s standard hourly rate.

-C) Any dates quoted for delivery of the Goods are indicative only.
-Time for delivery will not be of the essence of the contract and the Company will not be liable for any loss or expenses sustained by the Customer arising from any delay in the delivery of the Goods howsoever caused.
+D) Any dates quoted for delivery of the Goods are indicative only.
+Delivery time will not be of the essence of the contract and the Company will not be liable for any loss or expenses sustained by the Customer arising from any delay in the delivery of the Goods.

-E) The Customer shall have the right to cancel an order for print products if they are found to be faulty providing that the Buyer is deemed to have inspected the Goods as soon as reasonably practicable after delivery and in no case longer than 14 days after receipt.
+F) The Customer shall have the right to cancel an order for print products if they are found to be faulty providing that the Customer is deemed to have inspected the Goods as soon as reasonably practicable after delivery and in no case longer than 14 days after receipt.

 B) The Company cannot be held responsible for any type of data or financial loss.
 This includes viruses, hacking, hardware failures, software failures and administrative errors.